JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script executes to display the fi;etype of a given file
+This script creates a symbolic link